radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 All virtual views (.dvx files) can be aggregated in the Global Catalog; however, this is not a requirement.
 You can mount your virtual views under new root naming contexts that you define.
 First, setup the new root naming context and then mount your virtual view (.dvx file) below it.
 Creating new root naming contexts and mounting virtual views are done in the Main Control Panel > Directory Namespace tab.
 For detailed steps, please see the RadiantOne Namespace Configuration Guide.

-If you want to mount your virtual view below the default o=vds root naming context, open your view in the View Designer and click the Add to Global Catalog button on the toolbar.
+If you want to mount your virtual view below the default o=vds root naming context, open your view in the View Designer and click Add to Global Catalog on the toolbar.

 ![Add to Global Catalog](Media/Image4.2.jpg)